thierrygosselin/stackr/README.md

 **stackr** will work best with Stacks version >= 1.29.

 ## New

+**v.0.1.3**
+Map-independent imputations of a VCF file created by STACKS.
+Two options are available for imputations: using Random Forest or the most frequent allele.

+Before imputations, the VCF file can be filtered with:

+* a whitelist of loci (to keep only specific loci...)
+* a blacklist of individuals (to remove individuals or entire populations...)
+* also, a list of genotypes with bad coverage and/or genotype likelihood can be supplied to erase the genotypes before imputations (for more details look at the function: blacklist_erase_genotype).

+**v.0.1.2**
 **The *summary_haplotypes* function now outputs:**
 * Putative paralogs, consensus, monomorphic and polymorphic loci
 * The haplotype statistics for the observed and expected homozygosity and